stefan-hudelmaier/blog-test/index.md

 # Sending data via Azure IoT Hub

-Sending message to CENTERSIGHT via IoT Hub is straight-forward.
+Sending message to CENTERSIGHT via Azure IoT Hub is straight-forward.
 We are using the MQTT command line client from the [Eclipse Mosquitto project](https://mosquitto.org/).
 If you are using Ubuntu, they can be installed using